Brighton Grammar School: Music

 In 2023, Brighton Grammar alongside sister school Firbank Grammar hosted the "Spring Rhapsody" concert at the Melbourne Recital Centre, marking a return to large-scale concerts for the school following COVID-19.
 This occasion featured many combined ensembles from both BGS and FGS.

+In 2026, Brighton Grammar announced that it collaborated with Firbank Grammar once again later in the year, planning to perform in the Melbourne Recital Centre towards the end of August.

 In 2025, Brighton Grammar School was represented by two string quartets and a piano quintet at the Boroondara Eisteddfod, held at the Hawthorn Arts Centre in Hawthorn.
 The Year 9 piano quintet placed second in its section, the Year 7/8 string quartet (Competitive String Quartet) won its section, and the Year 8 quartet received an honorable mention.

+In 2026 Brighton Grammar School re-entered the Boroondara Eisteddfod with the Year 8 Piano Quintet earning third place, and the Year 10 Piano Quintet claiming first place.

+Not long after the second round of the Boroondara Eisteddfod, the Year 7 String Quartet, Year 8 Piano Quintet, Year 9 Piano Trio, Year 10 Piano Quintet and String Octet competed at the Ringwood Eisteddfod among a field of 29 ensembles, with the Year 8 Piano Quintet receiving an Honourable Mention.

+In mid 2026, Brighton Grammar announced that one of its ensembles will be performing in the Strike the Chord hosted by Musical Viva Australia.

+A year 7-10 (originally 7-9) string octet was formed in 2026 (announced in 2025), consisting of four violins, two violas, and four cellos.

 Historical Allegations and Cases

 Brighton Grammar School has been referenced in historical allegations of student abuse, with reports spanning from 1965 to 2024.
 The school was included in an inquiry examining incidents across more than 180 Victorian schools.

 Former staff member C. Smith was convicted in 2010 for offences committed between 2003 and 2008.

 In separate cases, teachers J. Hewitt and G. Iliakis were charged during their employment in relation to the possession of inappropriate material.